Hometown: Vancouver, BC

 Though she has forged a successful modeling career for herself, she always followed the advice of her grandmother, a schoolteacher, and kept her education as her #1 priority.
 Her grandma “Amma” was her biggest fan and supporter, and would proudly show off her pictures to all her friends and family.
 She diligently voted and supported her granddaughter right until her very last day.
 On May 23, 2014, the night of the final show at Miss Universe Canada, she passed away from a heart attack.
 Lavanya is back this year, stronger than ever, to fulfill the vision her Amma saw for her.

 A vibrant, fun-loving individual, Lavanya has never deprived herself of excitement or adventurous life experiences.
 In this past year, she has been ziplining through some of the most remote and beautiful 13th century ruins in rural India, competed for and won a crown at Miss Earth Canada, started and closed a fashion merchandising venture and learned to drive stick-shift.
 She spends her free time with her dogs, cooking with friends and listening to music.

 Languages spoken fluently (please include your native language if English is not your native language).

 I can read, write and understand ENGLISH, HINDI, ARABIC & FRENCH

 What are your interests and what do you enjoy doing the most?

-Constantly changing.
-Self Improvement, Experiencing new food, cultures, books… Boredom is a crime!
+My interests are constantly changing.
+Self Improvement/Learning is always one of them.
+Experiencing new food, cultures, books… Boredom is a crime!

 List any special training you have had (music, art, drama, dance, etc.)